Openigloo home

 Rent-stabilized 1-bedroom apartments for rent in good cause buildings in Sutton Place

-Sutton Place has 1-bedroom and 2-bedroom apartments for rent, with 14 apartments for rent in this scope.
-That makes the available inventory fairly focused for renters comparing 1-bedroom options in Manhattan.
-Openigloo building data for Sutton Place shows an average building rating of 4.1/5 across 23 rated buildings, an average tenancy length of 11.7 months based on 12 relisted units, and an average rent increase of 14.3% based on 61 relisted units (building-level trends; individual units can differ)
+Sutton Place has 1-bedroom and 2-bedroom apartments for rent most often, and this page reflects 15+ apartments for rent in the neighborhood’s 1-bedroom, good cause, rent-stabilized scope.
+The neighborhood’s average building rating is 4.3/5 across 22 rated buildings, average tenancy length is 11.7 months based on 10 relisted units, and the average rent increase is 15.5% based on 57 relisted units (building-level trends; individual units can differ).

 Loading listings…